lucee/lucee-docs/docs/04.guides/04.cookbooks/36.thread_task/page.md

 ---
 title: Thread Task
 id: thread_task
 related:
 - tag-thread
+categories:
+- thread
+description: 'How to use Thread Tasks '
 ---

 ## Thread Task ##

-This document explains about the thread task.
+This document explains about the thread tasks.
 It useful to know the differences between regular threads and task threads.

 When a regular thread throws an exception, the default exception type is ``type='deamon'``.
 After an exception, the thread is dumped.
 If a regular thread is terminated due to an error, the information from the thread will be output with a 'terminated' status.